Women's association football

 Women's association football, more commonly known as women's football or women's soccer, (Note: For further information, see names for association football.) is the team sport of association football played by women.
 It is played at the professional level in multiple countries, and about 200 national teams participate internationally.
 The same rules, known as the Laws of the Game, are used for both women's and men's football.
+The United States is the most successful nation in women's football, having won 4 Women's World Cups and 5 Olympic gold medals.
+The second most successful nation in women's football is Germany, with 2 Women's World Cups and 1 Olympic gold medal.

 After the "first golden age" of women's football occurred in the United Kingdom in the 1920s, with one match attracting over 50,000 spectators, the Football Association instituted a ban from 1921 to 1970 in England that disallowed women's football on the grounds used by its member clubs.
 In many other nations, female footballers faced similarly hostile treatment and bans by male-dominated organisations.

 In the 1970s, international women's football tournaments were extremely popular, and the oldest surviving continental championship was founded, the AFC Women's Asian Cup.
 However, a woman did not speak at the FIFA Congress until 1986 (Ellen Wille).
 The FIFA Women's World Cup was first held in China in 1991 and has since become a major television event in many countries.